 - Make sure he’s as warm and comfortable as possible.
 This helps treat the shock symptoms.
 Remove any tight-fitting accessories and/or clothing.
 Get the rider out of the elements, if possible, and wrap him up in layered garments or a blanket.

 - Check for signs of circulation.
 Breathing?
 Moving?
 Coughing?
 If none of these are present, start CPR immediately.

-- Even if symptoms improve (and are virtually non-existent), still seek medical attention immediately.
+- Even if the symptoms of anaphylactic shock improve (and are virtually non-existent), still seek medical attention immediately.
 Symptoms can reoccur at any moment and for no apparent reason.